-After completing this course, students will have the following Specific Capability: 1: able to conduct research on the combination of operations for processing agricultural products, so that they can produce safe and quality agricultural products along the agricultural production chain, and can provide added value to agricultural products 2: able to analyze problems with agricultural products technology approach in solving production problems and agricultural products so that they are efficient, safe, and with guaranteed quality After completing this course, students will have the following General Capability: 1: able to apply logical, critical, systematic, and innovative thinking in the context of the development or implementation of science and technology that pay attention to and applies humanities values in accordance with their field of expertise 2: able to demonstrate independent, quality, and measureable performance 3: able to examine the implications of developing or implementing science and technology that pay attention to and applies humanities values according to their expertise based on scientific principles, procedures and ethics in order to produce solutions, ideas, designs or art criticism 4: able to make appropriate decisions in the context of solving problems in their area of expertise, based on the results of analysis of information and data 5: able to be responsible for the achievement of group work results and supervise and evaluate the completion of work assigned to workers under their responsibility 7: able to carry out the process of self-evaluation of the work group under their responsibility, and able to manage learning independently Content Internship is a course aimed at providing students with work experience carried out in organizations or industries in the field of work or tasks that are relevant to the scientific field of study and is carried out by the Agricultural Product Technology Study Program in coordination with the Agricultural Faculty.
+After completing this course, students will have the following Specific Capability: able to conduct research on the combination of operations for processing agricultural products, so that they can produce safe and quality agricultural products along the agricultural production chain, and can provide added value to agricultural products technology approach in solving production problems and agricultural products so that they are efficient, safe, and with guaranteed quality After completing this course, students will have the following General Capability: able to apply logical, critical, systematic, and innovative thinking in the context of the development or implementation of science and technology that pay attention to and applies humanities values in accordance with their field of expertise able to earmine the implications of developing or implementing science and technology that pay attention to and applies humanities values in according to their expertise based on scientific principles, procedures and technology that pay attention to and applies humanities values or art criticism able to make appropriate decisions in the context of solving problems in their area of expertise, based on the results of analysis of information and data able to be responsible for the achievement of group work results and supervise and evaluate the completion of work assigned to workers under their responsibility Content Internship is a course aimed at providing students with work experience carried out in organizations or industries in the field of work or tasks that are relevant to the scientific field of study and is carried out by the Agricultural Product Technology Study Program in coordination with the Agricultural Faculty.
 Examination forms Oral Examination Assessment from field supervisor Internship Report Reading List Handbook for writing scientific papers, Faculty of Agriculture, the Sriwijaya University.
-References related to the Internship topic
+References related to the Internship topic Last Revision 31 July, 2021